Description and Learning Objectives

 refunding only the course fee.

-Lance Hawley, Ph.D., C.Psych - Dr. Hawley is the staff psychologist for the Work Stress and Health Program at the Centre for Addiction and Mental Health.
+Lance Hawley, Ph.D., C.Psych - Dr. Hawley is the staff psychologist for the Frederick W. Thomspon Anxiety Disorders Centre at Sunnybrook Health Sciences Centre.
+His clinical work involves providing individual and group psychotherapy treatment to adult outpatients experiencing mood and anxiety disorders.
 He is also an Assistant Professor in the Department of Psychiatry at the University of Toronto.
-Dr. Hawley has provided workshops, and he has provided teaching and training to graduate students, physicians, and other allied mental health professionals, utilizing a CBT framework for the treatment of anxiety and mood disorders.
-Dr. Hawley's clinical and research focus involved understanding factors which contribute to improved treatment response in cognitive behavioural therapy.
+Dr. Hawley has provided training workshops and supvervison to mental health professionals, primarily utilizing CBT and Mindfulness Based CBT (MBCT) approaches for the treatment of anxiety and mood disorders.
+Dr. Hawley's clnical and research focus involves understanding factors which contribute to improved treatment response and symptom alleviation in cognitive behavioural therapy.

 Judith Laposa, Ph.D., C.Psych. - Dr. Laposa is a psychologist and clinical scientist in the Mood and Anxiety Service, at the Centre for Addiction and Mental Health (CAMH).
 Her clinical work focuses on assessment and cognitive behaviour therapy (CBT) for anxiety and mood disorders, and she is a CACBT-ATCC Certified CBT therapist.
 She completed her clinical training in university and medical centers in Vancouver, Pittsburgh, and Toronto.
 She has taught CBT to graduate students and various health professionals, and supervises the implementation of CBT.
 Her research interests focus on cognitive models of anxiety disorders, and mechanisms in treatment response to cognitive behaviour therapy.
 Dr. Laposa is an Assistant Professor in the Department of Psychiatry at the University of Toronto, and is the recipient of the CAMH award for excellence in psychology education.